earth-system-radiation/pyRTE-RRTMGP/README.md

 ### Installation with pip

 You also have the option to build and install the package with pip.
-This might work on additional, untested architectures (such as macOS on M1).
-However, this is not recommended as it requires you to have a working Fortran compiler and other prerequisites installed on your system.

-1. **Clone the repository** (``git clone git@github.com:earth-system-radiation/pyRTE-RRTMGP.git``) and update the submodules (``git submodule update --init --recursive``) as described in the conda installation instructions above.

-2. **Install the necessary dependencies** for your operating system.

-    With Ubuntu, for example, you would use:

-    ``` bash
-    sudo apt install -y \
-        libnetcdff-dev \
-        gfortran-10 \
-        python3-dev \
-        cmake
-    ```
+This should work with macOS and Linux systems but requires you to install the system dependencies manually.

+#### Mac OS

+1. **Install the requirements** On MacOS systems you can use `brew` to install the dependencies as following `brew install git gcc cmake`, but you can also install de requirements using other package managers, such as conda.

+2. **Install the package** Then you can install the package directly from the git repository `pip install git+https://github.com/earth-system-radiation/pyRTE-RRTMGP`

+#### Debian/Ubuntu

+1. **Install the requirements** On Debian/Ubuntu systems you can use `apt` to install the dependencies as following `sudo apt install build-essential gfortran cmake git`, but you can also install de requirements using other package managers, such as conda.

+2. **Install the package** Then you can install the package directly from the git repository `pip install git+https://github.com/earth-system-radiation/pyRTE-RRTMGP`

-    On other systems, you might be able to install the necessary dependencies with a package manager like `brew`.
+Other linux distributions should also support the installation of the package, you just need to install the dependencies using the package manager of your distribution.

-3. **Compile the Fortran code and build and install the Python package** in your current environment with:

-    ``` bash
-    pip install .
-    ```

 For development purposes, you can install the package in editable mode: ``pip install -e .``.

 Once built, the module will be located in a folder called `pyrte_rrtmgp`